“When we break old patterns of thought and behavior, new worlds can emerge.” ― Guru Tua

 “Either you must control your thoughts or the outside forces will control them and be warned that the outside forces usually consist of fears, worries, and doubts.” ― Maddy Malhotra, How to Build Self-Esteem and Be Confident: Overcome Fears, Break Habits, Be Successful and Happy

 Personal and spiritual development gives us the perspective we need to make positive changes.
 So, we need something to help us see them.
 Once we see them, we have the power to change and move beyond them.
 Here’s one exercise for changing thought patterns.

 The Key is Reprogramming Self-Talk

 “The first step is learning to monitor your thoughts; to think about what you are thinking about.” ― Neale Donald Walsch

-The following strategies are proven techniques to find and change your self-talk.
+The following strategies are proven techniques to break the patterns and change your self-talk.
 Find a group or friend on the same mission and team up for support.
-The process is only three steps, but that doesn’t mean it will be easy.
+The process is only four steps, but that doesn’t mean it will be easy.